mouhamaadibrahim/mouhamaadibrahim.github.io/research.md

 ## Project 2: Electrical Impedance Sensor for Quantitative Monitoring of Cryptosporidium Infection Processes

-This project, conducted at the **Institute of Electronics, Microelectronics & Nanotechnology (IEMN)**, involved the development of an electrical impedance sensor to monitor the infection processes of the waterborne parasite *Cryptosporidium* in real-time.
+This project, conducted at the **Institute of Electronics, Microelectronics & Nanotechnology (IEMN)** during my **post-doc**, involved the development of an electrical impedance sensor to monitor the infection processes of the waterborne parasite *Cryptosporidium* in real-time.

 ### Overview and Key Findings

 **Screenshot of the Research Publication**
 ![Research Publication Screenshot](https://raw.githubusercontent.com/mouhamaadibrahim/Analytics-Research-Projects/main/Images/Publication%20Screenshot.png)

-*Description*: This publication details the development and application of an electrical impedance sensor for quantifying Cryptosporidium infection processes.
-The paper emphasizes the novel bioimpedance model that allows for a rapid, 12-hour infectivity quantification method, reducing the detection time from 72 hours to 12 hours.
+*Description*: This publication details the development and application of an electrical impedance sensor for quantifying **Cryptosporidium** infection processes.
+The paper emphasizes the novel bioimpedance model that allows for a rapid, **12-hour infectivity quantification method**, reducing the detection time from **72 hours to 12 hours**.
+This **6x faster method** offers a significant improvement in diagnostic processes and efficiency.

 ### References and Resources for Project 2: Electrical Impedance Sensor for Cryptosporidium Monitoring